Tunisian President Says Parliament Suspended Indefinitely - UrduPoint

 "But some people will have to answer to the judicial authorities before being able to travel."
 Many Tunisians have backed Saied's move to strip parliamentarians of their immunity, seen as a long-overdue move against a corrupt and inept political class.

-Saied was voted into power in 2019 on the back of a campaign in which he pledged to fight corruption.
+Saied was voted into power in 2019 after a campaign in which he pledged to fight corruption.

 Ennahdha, seen as one of the key targets of Saied's move, has called for a national dialogue -- something the president quickly dismissed.

-Shortly before Saied's latest announcement, the party announced the dismissal of its executive committee.
+Shortly before Saied's latest announcement, Ennahdha announced the dismissal of its executive committee.

 Party leader and parliament speaker Rached Ghannouchi, who has faced criticism over his handling of the crisis, decided to form a new board "in order to meet the demands of the current period", a party statement said.